 Outside Diameter Decimal Inches

 Average Inside Diameter

 Once you confirm your PVC pipe size then selecting a fitting is easy, just match the nominal pipe size to the corresponding fitting size.

 To recap, the most important thing to remember when working with PVC pipe and fittings is how the nominal size is noted.
 A 1" fitting will fit on a 1" pipe.
 This is true for both schedule 40 or 80.
 So, while a 1" socket fitting has an opening wider than 1" across, it will fit on a 1" pipe because the outside diameter of that pipe is also greater than 1".

 Schedule 40 PVC pipe does not have threaded ends so a slip fitting is needed to join sections of pipe together.
 Slip fittings will slip right on the PVC pipe and may seem tight, but will not hold water.
 The connection must be sealed.
 For a leak-proof seal on a slip fitting, you will need both PVC primer and PVC cement.
 The primer softens the inside of the fitting, preparing it to bond, while the cement bonds the two pieces together tight.

-As an easy alternative to the hassle of primer and glue, HydroRain offers PVC-Lock fittings that are a simple push-fit style that do not require gluing for a leak-proof seal.
+As an easy alternative to the hassle of primer and cement, HydroRain offers PVC-Lock fittings that are a simple push-fit style that do not require gluing for a leak-proof seal.
+Another advantage of PVCL is the fittings are removable and reusable.
+A size specific special release tool is required for removal.
 Here is a link to our selection of PVC-Lock Fittings.